 - Purpose: To include existing and planned areas that are primarily composed of commercial development.
-Commercial expansion will occur primarily through site planning that considers attractive and functional parking and access, traffic circulation, landscaping, stormwater management, building architecture, lighting, and signage, especially when located in community entrance areas. - Primary Goal: To provide a full range of local and regional shopping and personal and professional service choices by creating and preserving attractive and well planned commercial areas that can be efficiently provided with utilities and urban services. - Preferred Density: Density requirements should be flexible to encourage creative site design. - Preferred Use: All commercial uses including retail trade, lodging, offices, restaurants, and service stations.
-PC areas may include limited compatible multi-family residential use in a "mixed use" setting (e.g., apartments above first floor retail).
+Commercial expansion will occur primarily through site planning that considers attractive and functional parking and access, traffic circulation, landscaping, stormwater management, building architecture, lighting, and signage, especially when located in community entrance areas. - Primary Goal: To provide a full range of local and regional shopping as well as personal/professional service choices through the creation/preservation of attractive and well planned commercial areas which can be efficiently provided with urban services. - Preferred Density: Density requirements should be flexible to encourage creative site design. - Preferred Use: All commercial uses including retail trade, lodging, offices, restaurants, and service stations.
+Commercial areas may include limited compatible multi-family residential use in a "mixed use" setting (e.g., apartments above first floor retail).
 Outdoor storage should be limited and done in an orderly fashion when allowed.
 Indoor storage units should be discouraged and directed to areas planned for industrial development.
 Reuse or redevelopment of vacant buildings is encouraged. - Discouraged Uses: Industrial or manufacturing uses; indoor or outdoor storage that is unsightly or that detracts from community character.